oracle/graal/truffle/docs/Languages.md

 * [SOMns](https://github.com/smarr/SOMns), a Newspeak implementation for Concurrency Research.
 * [SimpleLanguage](https://github.com/graalvm/simplelanguage), a toy language implementation to demonstrate Truffle features.
 * [GraalSqueak](https://github.com/hpi-swa/graalsqueak/), a Squeak/Smalltalk bytecode interpreter with support for the Smalltalk programming environment.
 * [TRegex](https://github.com/oracle/graal/tree/master/regex), an implementation of a subset of ECMAScript regular expressions (internal, for use by other languages only). *
+* [Yatta](https://yatta-lang.org/), the reference implementation of a minimalistic, strongly dynamically typed, parallel and non-blocking, polyglot, strict, functional programming language.

 \* Shipped as part of [GraalVM](https://www.oracle.com/technetwork/graalvm/downloads/index.html).